Please fill this form:

 fgtes(),fputs(),fgetc(),fputc()

-CH16: DATA STRUCTURE USING C
+MODULE 2: DATA STRUCTURE USING C PROGRAMMING

-Stack using Array and Pointer
+Implementation of Stack using Array Pointer

-Queue using Array and Pointer
+Implementation of Queue using Array Pointer

 Singly link lists